 Whether a coach, parent, or student-athlete, as a person, when disciplined, able to manage emotions, and willing to face adversity, you produce better results in all areas of your life.

-With new and accessible resources to develop student-athletes' well-being, it proves having a personal development strategy can be flexible, impactful, and life-changing for the student-athletes who come through an athletic program.
+Having a personal development strategy can be flexible, impactful, and life-changing for the student-athletes who come through an athletic program.

 The goal is to mold students to be great athletes and scholars while training and equipping them with life skills and the knowledge of how to apply them.